cube3power/atsd/rule-engine/window.md

 ### Initial Status

-New windows are created based on incoming data and no historical data is loaded from the database.
+New windows are created based on incoming data and no historical data is loaded from the database, unless 'Load History' setting is turned on.

-The window for the given metric/entity/tags is created when the first command for this series is received by the rule engine.
+The window for the given [grouping](grouping.md) key is created when the first matching command is received by the rule engine.

 The new windows are assigned initial status of `CANCEL` which is then updated based on the results of the boolean (`true` or `false`) condition.